teocomi/OBJ-to-DirectShape/README.md

 # SpeckleObjToDirectShape

-This repository contains a function that converts Speckle objects to Revit DirectShapes, compatible with Speckle Automate.
+This function converts Speckle objects to Revit DirectShapes, compatible with Speckle Automate.
+It receives a model version, traverses the objects, converts them to DirectShapes, and creates a new version in the target model.

 ## Quick Start